Akim Apachev: Personal life

 Akim Apachev does not advertise whether or not he has a wife or children.
 Very little is known about Apachev's personal life outside of what he posts on VKontakte.

-A 2023 article from The Moscow Times stated that Apachev was friends with Igor Mangushev, a Russian mercenary and political strategist who was executed by Ukrainian soldiers in February 2023.
+A 2023 article from The Moscow Times stated that Apachev was friends with Igor Mangushev, a Russian mercenary and political strategist who was executed by unknown soldiers in February 2023.
 However, deceased Russian warblogger Andrey Morozov on Telegram claimed that Mangushev was executed by PMC Wagner mercenaries.
 Quoted in an article from Ukrainska Pravda, Apachev said "He [Mangushev] died.
 Yesterday I visited Igor together with his wife Tatiana in the hospital."

 Apachev is also believed to be close with the pro-Russian philosopher Aleksandr Dugin.

 In April 2023, Russian news agency TASS reported that Akim Apachev attended the funeral of Russian military blogger Vladlen Tatarsky after his assassination in 2023.
 The article states that Apachev was a "close personal friend" of Tatarsky.

 Apachev is a baptized adherent of the Russian Orthodox Church.
 He revealed this in a 2023 interview, stating "For me, the theme of Orthodoxy is near, I am baptized, Orthodox..."

 Career

 Akim Gasonov changed his stage name to Akim Apachev in the early 2010s.
 The name is likely a reference to the American AH-64 Apache attack helicopter and his call sign, as his Instagram username is Akim_Apache, and it fits with his military persona.

 Beginning in 2014, Akim Apachev served with the 5th Brigade "Oplot" of the Russian Orthodox Army in Eastern Ukraine.

 Akim Apachev speaking at an event in 2024.

 Apachev's career began in Ukraine as a cameraman and director of short clips and music videos for local up-and-coming musical artists.
 He moved to Donetsk and co-founded the TV station Novorossiya TV, working as the chief director there for a short time before moving to Moscow.

-In 2014, after the Russian annexation of Crimea, Apachev began working as a reporter in southeastern Ukraine with the pro-Russian news agency ANNA News.
-Apachev was ANNA's military correspondent for the Russian intervention in Syria and the War in Donbas for a short time.
+In 2014, after the Russian annexation of Crimea, Apachev was ANNA's military correspondent for the Russian intervention in Syria and the War in Donbas for a short time.

 In May 2022, shortly after the end of the Siege of Mariupol, Akim Apachev, along with fellow Russian singer Daria Frey, sang "A Duckling Swims in the Tisza" inside the ruins of the Azovstal Iron and Steel Works in Mariupol, Ukraine.
 The video was released by Russian TV channel RT.

 In 2023, Akim Apachev founded the Russian military music radio station "Arbalet FM," which operates out of Donetsk, Ukraine.

 Throughout Russia's 2022 invasion of Ukraine, Apachev, along with other Russian artists, has visited the front lines to entertain Russian troops.